cram-connect/cram-connect.github.io/index.md

 ![](images/mockup1-signIn.jpg)

 ### Example Study Location
-The user can take a look at the study location and add notifications.
+The user can take a look at each study location and add notifications.
 ![](images/mockup1-locationProfile1.jpg)
 ![](images/mockup1-locationProfile2.jpg)